wp-plugins/wp-cleanup-and-basic-functions/README.txt

 1. No screenshots yet

 == Changelog ==

+= 1.1 =
+Fixed a bug with image upload when Retina support was not checked, also added svg upload in the Media uploader.

 = 1.0.1 =
 Fixed some notice error making all checkboxes checked on first save and added possibility to enter your how CDN provider and version for jQuery